Carol Welsman

-Carol Welsman (born September 29, 1960) is a Canadian jazzy pianist who accompanies her own easy listening, conversational style ‘singing’.She is the granddaughter of the founder and first conductor of the first Toronto Symphony Orchestra Frank Welsman and the sister of composer John Welsman.
-She has been nominated six times for the Juno Award, Canada's equivalent to the Grammy.
+Carol Welsman (born September 29, 1960) is a Canadian jazz pianist who accompanies her own easy listening, conversational style singing.
+She is the granddaughter of the founder and first conductor of the first Toronto Symphony Orchestra, Frank Welsman, and is the sister of composer John Welsman.
+She has been nominated six times for a Juno Award, Canada's equivalent to the Grammy.